-Through the UWF Sea3D Additive Manufacturing Laboratory in Pensacola and in Fort Walton Beach, several industry training programs will be offered as a collaborative approach to increase credentialed employs in the region.
+Through the UWF Sea3D Advanced Manufacturing Laboratory in Pensacola and in Fort Walton Beach, several industry training programs will be offered as a collaborative approach to increase credentialed employs in the region.
 To include Certified Lean Practitioner, Lean Six Sigma Green Belt and Process Mapping.
 Executive seminars will also be offered in Commercial Aircraft Design and Manufacturing to include, Political, Economic & Technical Issues, Logistics & Quality Assurance Considerations, Market Drivers that Establish and Safety Regulations for Commercial Aerospace.
+Industry trainings are critical in this field for employers focused on upskilling.
+Table 14 provides engagements and costs to support by student.